 - If you keep cleaning supplies under the sink, put them together in a container to keep them organized

 Kitchen Organizing Hacks

 - Over-the-door wire baskets are great for storing container lids

 - Have an over the door wire basket for aluminum foil and plastic wrap, too

-- Store dishwasher tablets in a glass jar to save space and keep under the sink
+- Store dishwasher tablets in a large glass jar with a lid to save space and keep them under the sink

 - Use refrigerator bins to store towels and sponges under the sink